gregrenard/hs/ConvNetJS/README.md

 ## Introduction

-The goals of this exercices are
+The goals of these exercices are
-- to play with your first Neural Networks based on the famous Javascript implementation of Neural networks by Andrej Karpathy : "ConvNetJS".
+- to play with your first Neural Networks based on the Javascript implementation of Neural networks by Andrej Karpathy : "ConvNetJS".
-- to develop your intuition about Neural Network and observe how hyper-paramaters impact the learning curve.
+- to develop your intuition about Neural Network and observe how their structure and hyper-paramaters impact the learning curve.

 ConvNetJS is a Javascript library for training Deep Learning models (mainly Neural Networks) entirely in your browser.
 Open a tab and you're training.
-No software requirements, no compilers, no installations, no GPUs, no sweat
+No software requirements, no compilers, no installation, no GPUs, no sweat!

-ConvNetJS is a Javascript implementation of Neural networks, together with nice browser-based demos.
+It comes with nice browser-based demos, and was originally developed by Andrej Karpathy at [Stanford](http://cs.stanford.edu/people/karpathy/convnetjs/).
-ConvNetJs is developed by Karpathy.
-The original project : https://github.com/karpathy/convnetjs
+The original project is at https://github.com/karpathy/convnetjs

 ## Demos Guidelines & RoadMap